Fishing industry in South Korea: Recreational Sector

 Recreational fishing in South Korea has been existent for hundreds of years and is essentially divided into inland and marine fishing.
 Marine fishing involves the use of a boat, enabling recreational fishermen to have access to different areas of the ocean, expanding their onshore and inland fishing.
 Shon et al., report that residents of South Korea started to use boats to aid their fishing in 1971.

 This segment of fishing is regulated by the Fisheries Act of 1908 and the Recreational Fishing Boats Operation Act (RFBOA).
 Its purpose is to regulate shore enclosures and implement minimum size catches.
 The latter oversees the operational aspects that ensure the safety of fishermen through boat inspections and standard requirements.

-In the year 1984, South Korea had 3 250 000 recreational fishermen, which consisted 70% inland and 30% marine.
-However, the total recreational fishers recorded in 2008 amounted to 6 524 000, which consisted 37% inland, 27% marine, and 36% of both.
+In the year 1984, South Korea had 3 250 000 recreational fishermen, which consisted of 70% inland and 30% marine.
+However, the total recreational fishers recorded in 2008 amounted to 6 524 000, which consisted of 37% inland, 27% marine, and 36% of both.
 The major types of fish caught by recreational fishers were generally Acanthopagrus schlegelii, Girella, Oplegnathus fasciatus (Striped beakfish) and Pagrus major (the Red Seabream).